Iggip/SAS-SAY/README.md

 api_token - this is your API token on pdfcrowd.com

-# HOW TO USE IT BOT?
+# HOW TO USE THIS BOT?

 You can use a bot данdick https://discord.com/oauth2/authorize?client_id=804681049975947294&scope=bot